delivery-solutions/ds-proximity-sdk-react-native/README.md

 * Add a tracking Id
 * Add a location Id; unique to your system and configured in the Delivery Solutions portal
 * Implement trigger to start tracking
-* Go on a test drive
+* Go on a field test

 ## Getting Started